This page is provided for appeals to Non-Development permit decisions, which can be done by:

 Click here to see when public notices are required for tree removals in non-development situations.

 Where can I view public notices for pending tree removals?

 Public notices are emailed to the Neighborhood Association and posted onsite in a location visible from the street.

 The applicant or property owner can appeal any permit that has been denied by Urban Forestry.

 A Neighborhood Association or individual members of the public may appeal a decision allowing a tree to be removed when public notice is required.

-Appeals are heard by the Urban Forestry Appeals Board, a sub-group of the Urban Forestry Commission.
+The administrative review decision can be further appealed to the Urban Forestry Appeals Board, a sub-group of the Urban Forestry Commission.
 Appeal hearings will generally be scheduled within 45 days of the date the appeal was filed.
 Either party may request to delay the hearing with good cause.

 Notice of the appeal hearing will be sent to the applicant (and appellant and the Neighborhood Association, if applicable) at least 14 days before the hearing.
 The applicant will be provided with a copy of the appeal hearing notice to post on the site in a location clearly visible from the street nearest the tree.

 The Appeals Board will consider the application against the applicable standard or review factors, taking into consideration information provided by the applicant, the appellant, City staff, and members of the Appeals Board if they visit the site.

 The Appeals Board may affirm or reverse the original permit decision.
 The Appeals Board will only reverse or remand the permit decision upon finding that the decision is not supported by substantial evidence, or upon finding that the decision was arbitrary or capricious or an abuse of discretion.